Polymer/polymer-decorators/README.md

     console.log(`foo is now: ${newFoo}, bar is now ${newBar}`);
   }

-  // @listen can register both imperative or gesture listeners.
-Your class must extend the
+  // @listen can register both gesture and non-gesture listeners declaratively.
+To accomplish this,
-  // supplied Polymer.DeclarativeEventListeners to use the @listen decorator.
-To use gesture
-  // listeners simply extend both Polymer.GestureEventListeners and Polymer.DeclarativeEventListeners.
+  // you must extend from both Polymer.GestureEventListeners and Polymer.DeclarativeEventListeners.
   //
   // ex. class TestElement extends Polymer.DeclarativeEventListeners(Polymer.GestureEventListeners(Polymer.Element))
   //